A friend once claimed that the only thing he hadn’t seen while diving in New Zealand was a mermaid.

 At 155 metres long and 23.6 metres wide, still replete with a ballroom, this sunken glory will have you thinking titanic-schmitanic.

-It’s not the easiest dive to do in New Zealand, but it does have the funniest story:
+It’s not the cheapest place in the world to dive, but it is one of the coolest AND it does have the funniest story:

 In 1986, a luxurious Soviet cruise ship peeked out from behind the Iron Curtain.
 It fell victim to the notorious labyrinthine channels of the Marlborough Sounds and then it was, as the Russians say, do dna (to the bottom).
 Yep, you heard it right.
 A cruise ship full of communists crash-landed in little old New Zealand.